ripamkundu/Netflix-Clone-using-python-Django/README.md

 # Django Netflix Clone
 This is a clone of the popular video streaming site Netflix.
-Built using Django and uses the requests library to handle data from TMDB API.
+Built using Django and uses the requests library to handle data from API.

 ![](https://github.com/steve-njuguna-k/Django-Netflix-Clone/blob/master/Screenshot.PNG)